polkadot-developers/substrate-docs/content/md/en/docs/learn/what-can-you-build.md

 ### Explore building a custom runtime

-If you want to build a more complete custom runtime rather than an individual pallet, you can start with some simple examples like the tutorials in [Work with pallets](/tutorials/build-application-logic/) and the [Collectibles workshop](/tutorials/collectibles-workshop/).
+If you want to build a more complete custom runtime rather than an individual pallet, you can start with a simple example like the [Collectibles workshop](/tutorials/collectibles-workshop/).
 However, if you want to build a custom runtime as a proof-of-concept for a solo chain or a parachain, you'll want a broader and deeper understanding of runtime components and FRAME pallets.
 The most relevant topics are under [Build](/build/) and [Test](/test/) and in the following sections: